grbfacet/facet/relativity-tutorial.md

 The approach of focusing on a very specific result, the bunch integrity, is in harmony with the idea of looking at a journal paper as focused on [one very specific result.](/plain-english-papers.html#the-concept-and-some-history) We aim to have a very narrow focus and to drill down deep in the tutorials rather than describing a broad array of topics as is typical of textbooks and most scientific expositions written for a lay audience.

-We will also present a series of calculations of numerical examples, which increase in difficulty, for the reader who wants to experience the kind of calculations physicists actually do to get quick rough numerical estimations (so called “back of the envelop” or “paper napkin” calculations - called napkin calculations because they take place during lunch.)
+We will also present a series of calculations with numerical examples, which increase in difficulty.
+These are examples of the kinds of calculations physicists actually do to get quick rough numerical estimations (so-called “back of the envelop” or “paper napkin” calculations - they are called napkin calculations because they take place during lunch.)

 We have indicated extended calculations by noting when a calculation begins and ends.
 The idea is that you may skip over the details, especially on a first reading of the tutorial.
 But to get a real feeling for what it is like to actually do physics calculations we encourage you to eventually take pencil, paper and calculator and work through each step in a calculation.
 Take your time and enjoy the experience of understanding how it is done.